Helm Chart Dependencies

 sign might be a bit weird.
 It’s just standard YAML stuff to delimit multiple children of the dependencies:

-section, but to make it easier to remember how to write this, you can think of it this way:
+section.
+To make it easier to remember how to write this, you can think of it this way:

 Here’s an example with multiple dependencies: